walshbr/walshbr.github.io/_posts/2025-07-21-step-back-writing.md

 ---
 layout: post
 title: "Step Back Writing"
-date: 2025-05-30
+date: 2025-07-21
 tags: [digital-humanities,process-experiment]
 crosspost:
   - title: the Scholars' Lab blog
     url: https://scholarslab.lib.virginia.edu/blog/step-back-writing
 ---

 I'm currently listening to _[Small Teaching](https://www.wiley.com/en-us/Small+Teaching%3A+Everyday+Lessons+from+the+Science+of+Learning%2C+2nd+Edition-p-9781119755548)_ by James M. Lang, so I've got baseball metaphors on the brain.
 Lang's organizing framework for the pedagogy that he's advancing is "small ball," all the baseball maneuvers that consistently lead to positive outcomes but are not flashy.
 Think bunting and stealing bases as opposed to home runs and grand slams.
-Lang's idea is that big pedagogical impact can come from small changes, changes that aren't flashy but that you could implement tomorrow.
+Lang's idea is that big pedagogical impact can come from small changes, modifications that aren't flashy but that you could implement tomorrow.

 I had a very short and mediocre career as a little league baseball player.
 If memory serves, I got hit with the ball once and it was all over.
 I was afraid of pitches forever, and I quickly lost interest in playing due to a fear of bodily harm.
-The physical trauma meant that I just could not find any joy—any play—in the sport.
+The physical "trauma" meant that I just could not find any joy—any play—in the sport.
 My other main little league memory is a particular exercise that we used to do for throwing that I've seen online described as "step back throwing."

+The idea behind step back throwing is pretty straightforward.
 Two people start fairly close together.
 One person throws the ball to the other.
 If it's a successful catch, you take a step back to increase the distance.
 You repeat this process such that you gradually move farther and farther apart.
 If you ever drop the ball, you pause or take a step forward to close the distance.
 The process develops your ability to throw at longer distances.
-Once you reach the upper limit of your ability, you'll hover around exactly the distance that you need to work on.
+Once you reach the upper limit of your ability, you'll hover around exactly the space that you need to work on.
 Lots of meaningful practice just where you need it.

 I want to put this baseball pedagogy conversation in dialogue with Miriam Posner's reflections on teaching writing in the AI over on Bluesky: